 Who is Castle Glen Equine?

--Background: Risa Hurst has been riding for nearly 24 years.
+-Background: Risa Robinson has been riding for nearly 24 years.
 Beginning at home on her pony, Babe.
 Risa competed in 4-H, where she rode and showed with both production and project horses.
 She competed on the York County Horse Judging Team.
 While in 4-H, she held office of president for her last three years as a member, before aging out, at 18.
 Risa also competed in Vada/Nova Young Riders dressage competitions for three years

 Risa has been doing Jumpers and Dressage for the last 15 years, and in that time picked up a passion for Eventing.
 Risa has always been looking at ways to further her education in the sports, as it became apparent this was a life long obsession, and profession.